lucashlc822/data-warehouse-project/README.md

 ├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository └── .gitignore                          # Files and directories to be ignored by Git
+└── LICENSE                             # License information for the repository
 ```

 ---